aman0ab/aman0ab/README.md

 <h2> Hey there!
 I'm Aman Bharti.</h2>

-<h3> 👨🏻‍💻 &nbsp;About Me </h3>
+### 👨🏻‍💻 About Me:</br>
-- 🎓 &nbsp;Studying Computer Science.
+- 🎓 Studying Computer Science.
-- 🔭 &nbsp;I’m currently more into the Programming
+- 🔭 I’m currently more into the **Programming**
-- 🌱 &nbsp;I’m currently learning Open Source Contribution.
+- 🌱 I’m currently learning **Open Source Contribution.**
-- 🌱 &nbsp;Exploring new technologies and developing software solutions.
+- 👯 Exploring new technologies and developing software solutions.

 ### *I am willing to collaborate as a team player building better code.*